Fringe Rates & Guidelines

 Are fringe benefits applicable to students?

 Yes.
 Student employees receive fringe benefits, and sponsored project accounts will be charged according to the student employee’s benefit eligibility.
-Graduate Research Assistants are full-time benefits eligible and should be budgeted as such.
+Graduate Research Assistants are benefits eligible (see fringe benefits table) and should be budgeted as such.

 Why do the centrally funded rates not distinguish between academic year and summer appointment faculty?

 Centrally funded fringe benefit rates are applied based on the salary amount and rate group the employee falls into regardless of when the employee is costed to fund sources.